Catalyse CAT Skills Case Management Training 2019

 CAT Skills Case Management Course: working with complex clients (including but not limited to adult mental health and forensic settings)

 Accredited CAT Therapists and Supervisors

-Please note this course has ended.
+Please note this 2019 training course was postponed.

 This training is designed for workers in the health, caring and support worker roles to acquire a useful working understanding of CAT to inform their routine practice.
 Suitable for people working either in an inpatient, prison, or other accommodation based service, or within a community based service.
 Please note that the course does not train people to become individual therapists.